Springe direkt zu Inhalt

 Course Description

 The ‘Thousand Year Reich’ promised by Hitler when he became Chancellor of Germany in January 1933 lasted but 12 years.
-During this time, Hitler and his Nazi Party came to dominate Europe, terrorizing vast numbers of Germans, launching a devastating war, and orchestrating the murder of more than five million Jews.
-Despite the terror and vast destruction, Hitler and the Nazi Party gained the active support and involvement of most Germans.
+During this time, Hitler and his Nazi Party came to dominate the continent, terrorized vast numbers of Germans and Europeans, launched a devastating war, dominated and laid waste to much of Europe, and orchestrated the murder of more than five million Jews.
+Despite the terror and vast destruction, Hitler and the Nazi Party gained and retained the active support and involvement of most Germans.
 How was this possible?
 What roles did seduction and terror, consent and coercion, play?

 In late January 1933, Hitler gained the long desired but elusive goal: he became chancellor of Germany, the leader of a coalition government.
 The political intrigues leading to his appointment will be discussed.
 Much attention will be paid in this session to how Hitler, his cabinet, and supporters were able to consolidate the control over the state and society within a matter of months.
 This came at the cost of political liberties, through the growing use of terror, oppression, and intimidation.
 Yet, Hitler gained supporters as he seemingly offered economic stability and a new unity to the German people.
 How did the regime solidify its control over society and over political life?
 Was it seduction or terror, consent or coercion?